An Insider’s Guide to Letterfrack & North Connemara

 Connemara National Park

-Books at One
+Shop at Books at One

 Visit Connemara’s scenic beaches

-While you are in the area, make sure you check out one of North Connemara’s most famous beaches!
+While you are in the area, make sure you check out North Connemara’s most famous beaches.
 One of the prettiest beaches in the West of Ireland is Renvyle Beach, this white sandy beach is ideal for enjoying a peaceful stroll or going for a quick dip.
 Located between Renvyle and Killary Bay, Glassilaun Beach has a stunning backdrop of impressive mountains which makes for a stunning background for your holiday photos.

 Published on Updated on